-Students who are assessed as competent in the above units of competency will be eligible for a SIS20513 Certificate II in Sport Coaching.
-Students who do not achieve competency in all the above units and achieve at least one unit of competency will be eligible for a Statement of Attainment towards SIS20513 Certificate II in Sport Coaching.
+Students who are assessed as competent in the above units of competency will be eligible for a MEM10119 Certificate I in Engineering and a Statement of Attainment towards MEM20413 Certificate II in Engineering Pathways.
+Students who do not achieve competency in all the above units and achieve at least one unit of competency will be eligible for either a Statement of Attainment towards MEM10119 Certificate I in Engineering and/or a Statement of Attainment towards MEM20413 Certificate II in Engineering Pathways.
+MEM10119 Certificate I in Engineering and/or a Statement of Attainment towards MEM20413 Certificate II in Engineering Pathways.
+MEM10119 Certificate I in Engineering and assessed in the preliminary year and the Statement of Attainment towards MEM20413 Certificate II in Engineering Pathways will be delivered and assessed in the HSC year.

-Competency-based Assessment: Students in this course work to develop the competencies, skills and knowledge described by each unit of competency.
+Competency-based Assessment: Students in this course work to develop the competencies, skills and knowledge described by each unit of competency above.
 To be assessed as competent a student must demonstrate to a qualified assessor that they can effectively carry out tasks to industry standards.
-Students will be progressively assessed as 'competent' or 'not yet competent' in individual units of competency.
+Students will be progressively assessed as 'competent' or 'not competent' in individual units of competency.

-N Determinations: Where a student has not met the NSW Education Standards Authority (NESA) course completion criteria, including meeting the mandatory work placement requirement, they will receive an "N" determination (course not satisfactorily completed).
-They will receive an "N" determination (course not satisfactorily completed).
+N Determinations: Where a student has not met NESA course completion criteria, including meeting the mandatory work placement requirement, they will receive an "N" determination (course not satisfactorily completed).
 The course will not count towards the HSC although units of competency achieved will count towards an Australian Qualifications Framework (AQF) qualification.